massgov/openmass/docroot/modules/custom/mass_redirect_normalizer/README.md

    `ddev drush queue:run mass_redirect_normalizer_link_normalization`
 4. **Re-check:** run **simulate** again with the same filters.
 Items that were fixed should **not** show `would_update` anymore (unless something else changed them back).

-For big runs, command prints progress notice every 100 processed entities.
-This is expected and helps confirm it is still running.
+For big runs, the command prints a progress notice every 500 entities.
+When it can estimate the sweep size (same filters as the scan), the line includes **scanned N of total (pct%) in this run**.
+With `--limit`, total equals that limit. **Continuing from saved checkpoint** appears only when a prior run did not finish cleanly (`completed` was not saved); it does not appear after a completed sweep or on a truly empty checkpoint.

 For a narrow retest after you know specific IDs: